pobrn/qc71_laptop/README.md

 # Features
 ## Current
-* Integrate fan speeds into the Linux hardware monitoring subsyste (so that `lm_sensors` can pick it up)
+* Integrate fan speeds into the Linux hardware monitoring subsystem (so that `lm_sensors` can pick it up)
 * Control the lightbar
 * Enable/disable always-on mode, reduced fan duty cycle (BIOS 0114 and above)
 * Fn lock (BIOS 0114 and above)